CameronCz/FinalProject/README.md

 ## Usage

+For everyday consumer, planning for the future and working to an objective allows us to plan big purchases, like houses and cars, without worrying you will miss the mark.
+If we can all stick to our budgets, putting money aside or having more disposable income can become easier and take us a step closer to achieve the financial goals.
+Checking stocks like S&P 500 and Dow Jones can help us manage our investment for future after looking at the economic indicator.

 ## Contributions

-This project exists thanks to all the people who contribute.
+This project exists thanks to all the people who contribute, thanks for the instructor and grader at Software Carpentry class.

 ## License
 [![license](https://img.shields.io/github/license/:user/:repo.svg)](LICENSE)